nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
-1.display user character prompts in user profile ()
+1.

 2.if not refresh token - login regular and logout also when access token expired - check if expire (ck) - add toast message for token expiration does not work as expected , refresh token lifetime is 14 days but instead in the angular it expires in 6 minutes( :-/ ) , need to fix that - now refresh token is not working at all - login fails(done) - getting closer - login works but life is not -is according to access token.(:-/)

 3.fix spell slot levels table duplication displayment in character create ()
 - next is non spell casting classes will not display the spell slot levels table - ()

-4. resolve the progress bar problem in character create ()

-5. implement chracter create completely + fix Gemini integration : ()
+5. implement chracter create completely + fix Gemini integration : (?)
    = fix that chat will work  simple and easy - suposedly done - check if not - (too slow for first prompt , dont hold on that though )
    - make a template for the character creation - done.
    - fix Gemini integration - done.